AP Photo/Karl B DeBlaker

 “I don’t worry about having the best record in the NHL,” Gallant said.
 “I worry about the next game and controlling what we can control.
 If we keep winning games, the standings will take care of themselves.”

 The Golden Knights outscored Carolina 2-0 in the last two periods of Sunday night’s 5-1 win.
-They’ll now have to extrapolate that mentality to the second half of the season.
+They’ll now have to apply that mentality to the second half of the season.

-Carolina’s only goal came on a power play after Jonathan Marchessault initiated a fight with Hurricanes’ forward Elias Lindholm.
-Lindholm laid a crushing hit against the boards on Schmidt, and Marchessault quickly stuck up for his teammate.
+Carolina’s only goal came on a power play after Jonathan Marchessault initiated a fight with Hurricanes forward Elias Lindholm.
+Lindholm delivered a crushing hit against the boards on Schmidt, and Marchessault quickly sought to avenge his teammate.